-- Hearing aids: A hearing aid is a small device that fits inside your child's ear and helps him hear better.
-Work with your child's caregiver to decide which hearing aid is best for him.
+- A hearing aid is a small device that fits inside your child's ear and helps him hear better.
+Your healthcare provider can help you choose a hearing aid that is right for your child.

-- Cochlear implant: This is a tiny device that is put into your child's cochlea (a part of his inner ear) during surgery.
-This device is only used for sensorineural hearing loss.
+- A cochlear implant is a tiny device that is put into your child's cochlea (part of his inner ear) during surgery.
+This device can only be used for sensorineural hearing loss.

 How can I help my child manage his hearing loss?

-- Keep your child away from loud noises: This can help prevent more hearing loss.
-Loud noise includes fireworks, loud music, motorcycles, and power tools.
+- Keep your child away from loud noises to help prevent more hearing loss.
+This includes fireworks, loud music, motorcycles, and power tools.

-- Face your child when you speak to him: Do not cover your mouth as you speak.
-When you are in a group setting, have your child sit in a location where he can clearly see the faces of the people who are talking.
-Ask people not to speak loudly or shout when they speak to your child if they do this.
+- Face your child when you speak to him.
+When you are in a group setting, have your child sit in a location where he can clearly see the faces of the people who are speaking.
+Ask people not to speak loudly or shout when they speak to your child.
 People should speak using their usual tone and volume.

-- Keep all appointments with your child's caregivers: Your child's hearing loss may change as he grows, so he will need regular appointments to check for changes.
+- Keep all appointments with your child's healthcare providers.
+Your child's hearing loss may change as he grows, so he will need regular appointments to check for changes.